qcraftai/gedepth/docs/DATA.md

 ## Prepare datasets

 It is recommended to symlink the dataset root to `$MONOCULAR-DEPTH-ESTIMATION-TOOLBOX/data`.
-If your folder structure is different, you may need to change the corresponding paths in config files.
+If your directory structure is different, you may need to change the corresponding paths in the config files.

 ### **KITTI**

-Download the offical dataset from this [link](http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_prediction), including the raw data (about 200G) and fine-grained ground-truth depth maps.
+Download the offical dataset from this [link](http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_prediction), including the raw data (about 200G) and the fine-grained ground-truth depth maps.

 Then, unzip the files into data/kitti.
-Remember to organizing the directory structure following instructions (Only need a few cut operations).
-Copy split files (whose names are started with *kitti*) in splits folder into data/kitti.
-Here, We utilize eigen splits following other supervised methods.
-The data folders structure is as follows：
+Remember to organize the directory structure following instructions (only need a few cut operations), and copy split files (names started with *kitti*) in splits folder into data/kitti.
+Here, We use eigen splits following the previous methods.
+The data directory structure is as follows：

 ```none
 GEDepth